Lake Santee, Indiana: Geography

 According to the U.S. Census Bureau, the CDP has a total area of 7.3 sqkm, of which 6.4 sqkm is land and 0.9 sqkm, or 12.60%, is water.
 The water area consists entirely of Lake Santee, the reservoir.

 Demographics

+Education

+The portion in Decatur County is in the Decatur County Community Schools school district.

+The portion in Franklin County is almost entirely in Batesville Community School Corporation, with a small piece in Franklin County Community School Corporation.